athomasoriginal/clojurescript-30/18-mousemove-text-shadows/README.md

 # Mouse Move

+This lesson presented a good opportunity to use `Math` and challenge the imperative approach to programming with the functional approach.

 * [Math](#math)
 * [Functional Thinking](#functional-thinking)
 * [Destructuring Clojurscript](#destructuring-javascript)

-* what happens when a variable is assigned in global and than a parameter has the same name?

 # Requirements